matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 }
 ```

-If the pepper does not match the server's, the client should receive a `400
+If the pepper does not match the server's, the server should return a `400
 M_INVALID_PARAM`.

 No parameter changes will be made to /bind, but identity servers should keep a
 hashed value for each address it knows about in order to process lookups
 quicker.
 It is the recommendation that this is done during the act of binding.
+Be wary that these hashes will need to be changed whenever the server's pepper
+is rotated.

 ## Fallback considerations

 `v1` versions of these endpoints may be disabled at the discretion of the
-implementation, and should return a HTTP 403 with a `M_FORBIDDEN` `errcode` if
+implementation, and should return a HTTP 400 with a `M_DEPRECATED` `errcode` if
 so.

 If an identity server is too old and a HTTP 404 is received when accessing the